 The Heathfield Centre is an important feature of Heathfield.
-We expect both management and residents will organise events, e.g. seminars, film nights, tennis-table tournaments, meetings etc. We welcome displays of artworks in the Centre, both in the hallway and in the Centre itself.
+We expect to organise social events there, and of course we welcome events organised by residents, e.g. parties (see Section 4.3), seminars, film nights, games nights, tennis-table tournaments, meetings etc. We also welcome displays of artworks in the Centre, both in the hallway and in the Centre itself.

 The Centre is booked on occasion by non-residents for events, community groups, and private functions.
 These are recorded in the Heathfield Centre booking diary in Reception.